pyedifice/pyedifice/README.md

 ## How it works

-An Edifice component declares the mapping from the state to UI.
+An Edifice component is a render function which declares the mapping from the state to UI.
 The state of a component is divided into **props** and **state**.
 **props** are passed to the component in the constructor, whereas **state** is the component’s own internal state.

-Changes to **props** or **state** will trigger a re-render of the component and all its children.
+Changes to **props** or **state** will trigger a re-render of the component.
 The old and new component trees will be compared to one another, and a diffing algorithm will determine which components previously existed and which ones are new (the algorithm behaves similarly to the React diffing algorithm).
 Components that previously existed will maintain their **state**, whereas their **props** will be updated.
-Finally, Edifice will try to ensure that the minimal update commands are issued to the UI.
+Finally, Edifice will issue the minimal update commands to update the UI.
-All this logic is handled by the library, and the components need not care about it.

 ## Development Tools